pictures courtesy of the author of the

-The Jezuietenberg (Jesuits Mountain) is a marlstone quarry in the southernmost part of the Netherlands near the city of Maastricht.
+The Jezuiëtenberg (Jesuits Mountain) is a marl-stone quarry in the southernmost part of the Netherlands near the city of Maastricht.
 It was exploited between 1704 and 1880.

 Traditionally Maastricht housed a school for Jesuit priests.
-Its students would enjoy their free afternoon on wednesdays by retreating into the cave, to find silence and relaxation, as one would suppose.
+Its students would enjoy their free afternoon on Wednesdays by retreating into the cave, to find silence and relaxation, as one would suppose.

 The walls have been decorated with hundreds of pictures in black-and-white and in colour, and the cave was provided with all kinds of reliefs and sculptures, themes ranging from the Alhambra (picture above) to Buddha and to "Egyptian" representations.

 In 1967 the Jesuit school left Maastricht.
-In 1966 the quarry got a monumental status and from 1968 on it has been cared for by the Jezuietenberg Foundation.
+In 1966 the quarry got a monumental status and from 1968 on it has been cared for by the Jezuiëtenberg Foundation.

 The site can be visited by the public.

-* website of the Jezuietenberg Foundation (information in English, French and German)
+* Website of the Jezuiëtenberg Foundation (information in English, French and German)